-The Rite of Christian Initiation for Adults (RCIA) process is for adults who are interested in becoming Catholic, or for adult Catholics who missed the sacraments of Eucharist and Confirmation, or any adult who wishes to learn more.
+The Rite of Christian Initiation of Adults (RCIA) process is for adults who are interested in becoming Catholic, or for adult Catholics who missed the sacraments of Eucharist and Confirmation, or any adult who wishes to learn more.

 Contact Sarah at 801-485-9324 or firstname.lastname@example.org for more information regarding RCIA.